ligato/cn-infra/db/keyval/consul/README.md

 # Consul plugin

-The Consul plugin provides access to an consul key-value data store.
+The Consul plugin provides access to a consul key-value data store.

 ## Configuration